Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 # Lernatelier-Periode-1-sem3

+### 05.06.2026
+- [ ] Continue working on the Heimatschutzprojekt. refine the UI
+- [ ] work on the roblox project with Yucan
+- [ ] continue working on LB for M306.

 ### 22.05.2026
 - [ ] finish the Heimatschutzprojekt demo
 - [ ] all the data should be saved locally instead of constantly pulling from the web.